 On May 25, 2022, another purported stockholder of Ionis filed a stockholder derivative complaint also in the Delaware Court of Chancery captioned Robert S. Cohen, et al. v.
 Joseph Loscalzo, et al., C.A.
-No. 2022-0453, or the "Cohen Action."
+No. 2022-0453, or the Cohen Action.
 The complaint names the Board as defendants and names Ionis as a nominal defendant.
 The Cohen Action Plaintiff asserts claims for breach of fiduciary duty, unjust enrichment, aiding and abetting breaches of fiduciary duty, and waste against the Board for awarding and receiving allegedly excessive non-executive director compensation for the years 2018, 2019, and 2020.
 On June 2, 2022, the Cohen Action Plaintiff filed a motion to consolidate the related Cohen Action and Shumacher Action.
 On July 5, 2022, the Court denied the motion to consolidate in favor of the settlement pending in the Shumacher Action.
-We and our Board have denied, and continue to deny, any and all allegations of wrongdoing or liability asserted in the Cohen Action.